benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 ## Clear the views cache

-Blade directives are compiled and cached even in your local environment.
-Sometimes though, compiled views can conflict with a recent change in your code.
-Again, you have a command for that:
+Blade directives are automatically compiled and cached as PHP files, even in your local environment.
+You can even use `php artisan view:cache` to make sure no visitor gets longer response times.

+When using the following command, Laravel will delete the content of *storage/views*.

 ```bash
 php artisan view:clear